 ...prior to 5 April we would advise everyone to consider all the taxsaving and investment opportunities available to them.
-With growing pressure on the government to increase tax revenues due to the unprecedented spending during COVID, a great deal of uncertainty exists around the future of how wealth will be taxed.
-We think it is wise to act now, while you can.
+With growing pressure on the government to increase tax revenues to combat ongoing economic challenges, there's a great deal of uncertainty around how wealth will be taxed in the future.
+The halving of CGT allowances may be an indication of more stealth taxes to come.